 Something of an 'about time' ukulele review this one.
 The Epiphone Les Paul Ukulele has been around for a few years now, and although I have played many of them, I just haven't seemed to have one long enough to write a detailed review up.
-It must also be said, this instrument was probably the one that was most requested as a review on Got A Ukulele.
+It must also be said, this musical instrument was probably the one that was most requested as a review on Got A Ukulele.
 Now is that time, and I suspect this one will divide opinions.

 The Epiphone Les Paul ukulele, as the name suggests, is an instrument designed to look like the iconic Gibson Les Paul shape guitar.
 I feel I should get one thing out of the way before getting into the meat of this review.
 I don't like the concept of making ukuleles look like famous guitars.
 They are not guitars.
 They are ukuleles.
 Why not come up with novel designs that are original?
 I get that this is going to be highly subjective, but it's just me.
 I mean, as ukulele players we all have to deal with the claptrap that is 'oh it's just a small toy guitar', so why play a uke that looks, well, like a small toy guitar?
 I think the style of it, whilst clearly 'Les Paul' in design looks a bit silly.
 It's not Les Paul guitar - Les Pauls are big heavy things.
 To me this is just a novelty.
 Glad to get that off my chest.